hansopoien/rock-paper-scissors/readme.md

 npm run local
 ```

-Below command runs the application publicly, with the use of **[Localtunnel](https://theboroer.github.io/localtunnel-www/)**. **(In some isolated cases when the application has been running for a while, the application has crashed due to firewall restrictions.
-But usually the application works just fine when using [Localtunnel](https://theboroer.github.io/localtunnel-www/))**
+Below command runs the application publicly, with the use of **[Localtunnel](https://theboroer.github.io/localtunnel-www/)**. **(In some isolated cases when the application has been running for a while, the application has crashed due to firewall restrictions with **[Localtunnel](https://theboroer.github.io/localtunnel-www/).
+But usually the application works just fine when using [Localtunnel](https://theboroer.github.io/localtunnel-www/))\*\*
+If the application crashes, a restart of the server can be made by pressing "CTRL + C" then press the character: "y" then run the command: "npm run public" again.

 ```cmd
 npm run public